 32 Good Leadership Qualities That Will Drive Your Success

 “Any intelligent fool can make things bigger, more complex and more violent.

 It takes a touch of genius – and a lot of courage – to move in the opposite direction.” – Albert Einstein

-Leadership Roles Will Be Key In 2022The past two years 2020 and 2021, were unlike any in recent history.
+Leadership Roles Will Be Key In 2023The past couple of years were unlike any in recent history.

 The COVID-19 pandemic shook the world up in almost every area of life as we know it.

-With safe vaccines now rolling, this year is shaping up to be a year of recovery, reflection and regeneration.
+Now that vaccines have taken affect, this year is shaping up to be another year of recovery, reflection, and regeneration.

 Those of us who survived the Coronavirus will adapt to our new way of life, but make no mistake about it, there are some things that will not get back to the way they were.